 Louisina (pronounced Lewis-sign-a) has been working in wedding, event and retail floristry for 40 years.
 Trained in horticulture and floristry in the late 1970s, she has seen the industry change, learned all the tricks of the trade, and gained a comprehensive knowledge of floristry and floriculture.
 Louisina's extensive expertise doesn't get in the way of her openness to learn new things and her ethics of care lends itself perfectly to running a modern and sustainable business.

-Known for: bouquet colour combinations, interesting textures and unexpected compositions; nailing the rustic look whilst still keeping it elegant and beautiful.
-And rocking a pair of dungarees!
+Known for: bouquet colour combinations, interesting textures and unexpected compositions; nailing the wild look whilst still keeping it elegant and beautiful.
+And always rocking a pair of dungarees!

-Most often heard saying: "two shakes of a lamb's tail"
+Most often heard saying: "I'll have this finished in two shakes of a lamb's tail"